Skip to content

 A moment where light meets water.

-When sake or water is poured, the engraved goldfish at the bottom shimmers to life—
+When sake or water is poured, the goldfish engraved at the base shimmers to life—

 a delicate illusion that captures the beauty of light dancing across still water.

-Each glass invites you to pause and admire the quiet poetry hidden within craftsmanship.
+Each glass invites you a moment of pause to admire the quiet poetry hidden within Japanese craftsmanship.

 Handcrafted brilliance in every cut.